StewartLynch/CTPicker_SwiftUI/README.md

 ### Set up

-Setting up to use this solution on one or more of your TextFields is fairly straight forward.
+Setting up to use this solution to change the TextField into a CTPicker is straight forward.

 ##### Step 1 - Import CTPicker

-In the View where you are going to implement `CTPicker` on your TextFields, import CTPicker.
+In the View where you are going to implement `CTPicker` on your TextField, import CTPicker.

 ```swift
 import CTPicker